dogfashiondisco/dogfashiondisco/README.md

 ![](https://files.catbox.moe/3j0nal.jpg)

-<sub>anti harassment. i hide freely. i like extreme horror & i only have 'iwc' on my profile because most people on here r annoying. i Am nice though.. do not be afraid to int! c+h is always fine. i dont play pt often so if ud like 2 get 2 know me better umm ask 4 my disc (beware. i am awkward)</sub>
+<sub>anti harassment, dd:dne. i hide freely. i like extreme horror & i only have 'iwc' on my profile because most people on here r annoying. i Am nice though.. do not be afraid to int! c+h is always fine. i dont play pt often so if ud like 2 get 2 know me better umm ask 4 my disc (beware. i am awkward)</sub>

 <sub>dnf : 15> & tiktok brainrot,  you harass people over fiction / in general (NO exceptions. you are not special)</sub>